sitanshu1000/Data-Visualization-Project/README.md

    - Choose interaciton elements (11/6-11/7)
    - Add stacked feature and provide a filter to change type of stacking (11/8-11/11)
    - Fine Tuning and Improvements	(11/11-11/13)

+5. Add Brush Elements
+   - Add Brush elements to all visualizations (12/1)

+6. Multiple Views (12/8)
+   - Create skeleton for multiple views
+   - Make Sure all graphs are compatible
+   - Fine Tuning